Subhamtyagi684/Blogapp/Readme.md

 -> After submitting, you will see a message 'User created successfully'.

--> Now you can login in the app using email and password to this app.
+-> Now you can login in the app from the login button in the navbar using email and password to this app.

 -> Once logged in, you can create your blog and  view all the blogs.